 Closfy – Your Virtual Closet – Google Play

 Ann-Charlotte: Just tried Closfy and although it’s simple enough to use there are several things that make me not like it.
 For starters the language, several spelling/grammatical/word errors in the instructions/information, and also that all items you add are stretched to perfect squares, although you get the option of resizing the pic when first adding the items that is totally disregarded, it’s very annoying as it’s altering the scale of the items.

 There’s an option to get “your best colors”, which simply is a description of the classic four seasons.
 You can also get suggestions on what your best silhouette is, determined by five classic body shape geometric figures.
 A third option is you can get fashion advice, which is about $25 per advice, judging from the info in the app overall that’s nothing I would pay to get so I can’t really review that feature.

-Granted I only added a few items and only created two outfits this isn’t an app I can say I recommend and I’m removing it from my phone.
+Granted I only added a few items and only created two outfits this isn’t an outfit planning app I can say I recommend and I’m removing it from my phone.

 Wardrobe – Google Play

 Is an outfit planning app where you had to join up to a community.
 I was loathed to add my details onto another site and it appeared that you would share your outfits and looks with other members.
 I wasn’t really looking for this either so I never went further with this app.

 Candace: I used Cloth 2 years ago to plan a trip to Rome, Italy.
 I photographed my travel wardrobe capsules so I could remember what made the outfit(s) complete.
 It was very helpful to have a handy reference when in new surroundings and jet-lagged.
 I liked looking at my app where everything with notes was right there when I needed it.
 “Cloth” changed and the new site seemed more complicated, so I stopped using it.
 Subsequently, I began to take photos on my iPhone and organize for travel without involving a third party